If you want to save money, but you’re spend happy and living paycheck to paycheck… that’s a major problem. But guess what? You’re not alone!

 The first step in solving a problem is admitting you have a problem.
 Not going for a cliché here, it’s just straight facts.
 If you are spend-happy but don’t have a savings to speak for, this post is for you.

+Just remember… it IS possible to build a savings, even on a small income.
 Building a savings takes time, commitment and patience, but once you get started, let that snowball effect take over and continue putting money away until you’re asking yourself, “why the heck didn’t I start this sooner?!”

 So, what are some easy ways that you can start saving money now?